 How to Make a Hidden Bookshelf Door

 – This quick tutorial has plenty of pictures to show how to make your own secret bookcase door.
 He modifies the bearings from heavy duty caster wheels to work as his bookshelf pivots.
+This provides adequate support for the weight of the shelves.
 He also shows how to make a door lock/latch that’s controlled by moving a Grapes of Wrath book.

 Looking for someone to do the heavy lifting and hard word for you?
 We’ve compiled a list of places that do custom hidden passages of different kinds below.